-- (1) A better technique than the two-life GRAT is for husband and wife to each create a GRAT. - (2) The probability that at least one of them will survive the GRAT term is the same as in the case of the two-life GRAT, except that with this technique, in that case, the GRATs will work to the extent of the funding of the survivor's GRAT.
+- (1) A better technique than the two-life GRAT is for each spouse to create a GRAT. - (2) The probability that at least one of them will survive the GRAT term is the same as in the case of the two-life GRAT, except that with this technique, in that case, the GRATs will work to the extent of the funding of the survivor's GRAT.